Louis Gossett Jr.: 1978–1997: Motion picture breakthrough and continued acclaim

-Also that year he acted in Christopher Cain's action thriller The Principal.
-Gossett plays the head of security in an inner city school that just employed a new principal.
+Also that year, Gossett acted in Christopher Cain's action thriller The Principal.
+Gossett plays the head of security in an inner-city school that just employed a new principal.
 The film made $19,214,194 at the domestic box office.

 On December 13 of that year, Edwin Sherin's television film The Father Clements Story premiered.
 It's about the life of Father George Clements (Gossett), an African-American Roman Catholic priest who became famous for being the first United States priest to legally adopt a child.
-Mike Hill of The Evening Sun said that Gossett to "displays his usual impeccable command of his character in playing Clements, depicted as an unorthodox priest whose methods had gained his church a wide following in its community, but also drawn the disapproval of the Chicago's Cardinal."
+Mike Hill of The Evening Sun said that Gossett to "displays his usual impeccable command of his character in playing Clements, depicted as an unorthodox priest whose methods had gained his church a wide following in its community, but also drawn the disapproval of the Chicago's Cardinal".

 In 1988, Gossett reunited with director Sidney J. Furie for Iron Eagle II.
 The reviews were negatives, however some found it to be fun mindless entertainment.
-The film grossed $10,497,324 million theatrically domestically, the film's 1989 US video release generated $12 million.
+The film grossed $10,497,324 million theatrically domestically, while the film's 1989 US video release generated $12 million.

 On November 5 of that year, the three part mini series Straight Up premiered, where he co-starred with Chad Allen.
 In it Allen plays a teen tempted by drugs, while Gossett plays a magical character who operates the "fate elevator", so that each time Allen is tempted by a substance Gossett takes him on an elevator ride which shows the consequence of that substance.

 That year he appeared in three television movies Sam Found Out: A Triple Play, Goodbye, Miss 4th of July, and returned to the role of Findler in Roots: The Gift.
 He also hosted the documentary Crimes of Violence.

 In 1989, Gossett co-starred in Mark Goldblatt's Marvel Comics adaptation The Punisher, with Dolph Lundgren in the title role.
-Also initial reviews found it to be a trashy comic book film.
-However over the years the film developed a cult with some who think it's the best adaptation of the comic.
-The film was re-evaluated with a much more positive outlook who find a lot of qualities within the it, with a first rate cast.
+Reviews upon its release found it to be a "trash" comic book film, but over the years the film developed a cult following.
+The film has since been re-appraised as "misunderstood" and "ahead of its time", with credit to its "fine performances" including a "committed performance" by Gossett.

 On February 20 of that year the first episode of Gideon Oliver played on television, in it Gossett played a crime solving anthropologist.
 Part of The ABC Monday Mystery Movie its last and fifth episode played on May 22, 1989.

 On February 14, 1990, Gossett acted in Zora Is My Name!, an episode of American Playhouse.
 On July 22, Peter Markle's made for television western comedy film El Diablo premiered with Gossett playing the secondary protagonist.
 Gossett said "for me it's a chance to be funny It's not like Officer and a Gentleman or Iron Eagle.
 I got a chance to put tobacco in my mouth and get cantankerous and have fun."